ihateblueb/Ask.NET/README.md

 work in progress multi-user ask software

 ## Setup
-Copy `appsettings.json` elsewhere and set the `ASKNET_CONFIGURATION` environment variable to that location.
+Copy `configuration.example.json` to `configuration.json` or somewhere else and set the `ASKNET_CONFIGURATION` environment variable to that other place.